 Our final winter golf ball for today comes from the people at Srixon, a lesser known name in golf when compared to Wilson and Callaway.
 But with the Srixon Soft Feel golf ball, Srixon looks to prove that they can compete with the big boys.

 The Soft Feel is made with aerodynamic “Speed Dimples”, which provides the ball with more speed off of your shots.
 This greater speed helps to send your ball flying down the course, helping you to get to the green quicker.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQ)

-Why Cold Weather Golf Balls?
+Why Should I Use Cold Weather Golf Balls?